 A great influence on my finishing graduate school and teaching was Richard Hugo, someone I studied poetry with during the summers when he came from Montana to Cannon Beach.
 Though I taught for a few years in a local junior college, I found that teaching absorbed all my creative energy.
 I soon returned to graduate school in San Francisco to become a family therapist, a profession I knew would carry me into my 80s.
 With a specialty in addictive processes, I continue the work I started thirty years ago.

 I’ve been fortunate to have two major fiction writing teachers along the way: Janet Fitch (White Oleander) when I lived in San Diego for ten years where I worked in a psychiatric hospital.
 On my return to Oregon, I studied further with Tom Spanbauer (The Man Who Fell in Love with the Moon) and the Dangerous Writers.
 During that long apprenticeship, I completed three novels and a book of essays.
-Thematically, the pursuit of agency and empowerment propels my female characters in both my creative and therapeutic work.
+Thematically, the pursuit of agency and empowerment propels my female characters in both my creative work and my work as a therapist.
 Today, I live and work in Portland, Oregon.
 My essays have appeared in The Big Smoke, an online magazine.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.